Warrior Kids: Building Resilience in Youth from Families of Trauma-Exposed Professionals

 JERRIS POPIK MSW, RSW

-WARRIOR KIDS PROGRAM DIRECTOR & ASSOCIATE CLINICIAN
+WARRIOR KIDS PROGRAM DIRECTOR, CO-DEVELOPER & ASSOCIATE CLINICIAN

 Jerris Popik, received an applied psychology degree from Concordia University and a master’s degree in clinical social work from the University of Calgary.
 She has practiced as a social worker for over 15 years with families of the Canadian Armed Forces and Public Safety Personnel.